Stair Calculator

 Example 2 — Deck Stairs (3-step, 22" rise)

-A 3-step deck stair descending from a deck surface to grade — the most common exterior stair project.
+A 3-step deck stair from deck surface to grade.
 Pressure treated stringers, composite treads.

 Total rise (deck surface to grade):